biolink/biolink-model/docs/GeneToDiseaseAssociation.md

     * __range__: [ontology class](OntologyClass.html)
     * inherited from: [association](Association.html)
  * [subject](subject.html)
-    * _gene in which variation is correlated with the disease - may be protective or causative or associative_
+    * _gene in which variation is correlated with the disease - may be protective or causative or associative, or as a model _
     * __range__: [gene or gene product](GeneOrGeneProduct.html) [required]
     * inherited from: [association](Association.html)
  * [negated](negated.html)